-Peer or Health Care Worker Led Gambling Groups
+Peer or Health Care Worker Led Gambling Groups: Lao Community

 The educational program will include Peer or health care worker led gambling groups.
-For research purposes and to focus efforts around a specific subpopulation, participants will be screened using the South Oaks Gambling Screen translated in Lao (already translated by Dr. Timothy Fong and Colleagues at UCLA) and given to group participants in the educational program.
-Only participants with mild to moderate levels of gambling would be selected for eligibility to the group.
-The reasoning for this cutoff is that the program will be aimed to address those who may not have evidence of a full blown pathological gambling diagnosis.
+For research purposes and to focus efforts around a specific subpopulation, participants will be screened using the South Oaks Gambling Screen translated in Lao and given to group participants in the educational program.
+Only participants with mild to moderate levels of gambling will be selected for eligibility in the group.
+The program will be aimed to address those who may not have evidence of a full blown pathological gambling diagnosis.